wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 ## `composer.json` step by step

-`"name"`, `"type"`, and `"license"` root properties of `composer.json` are basic Composer settings so not to WP Starter at all.
+`"name"`, `"type"`, and `"license"` root properties of `composer.json` are basic Composer settings so not specific to WP Starter at all.
 Please refer to [Composer documentation](https://getcomposer.org/doc/) if not familiar with it.

 ### Repositories